Regulated / significant trees and native vegetation

 For more information, including exemptions to these controls, please read the information sheet from the Department of Planning and Local Government or contact our Development Services staff on 08 8384 0666.

-please go to our page lodging an application if you wish to apply to remove a regulated or significant tree.
+please go to our page lodging an application if you wish to apply to remove or damage a regulated or significant tree.